-Since I’ve been painting rocks for years, I’ve needed oodles of them.
-I definitely can’t snag them all from my landscaping, so I’ve needed to find some outside sources.
-I’ve tried river rocks from plenty of places and found some specialty stones I really love to use.
-Let’s take a look at all the places to get rocks for painting.
+I definitely can’t snag all my rocks from my home landscaping, so I’ve needed to find some outside sources.
+Let’s take a look at these great places to buy rocks for painting.

 Rock tip: Don’t discount the stones that aren’t perfect flat ovals, they can be used for rock painting too.
 I turned this triangle stone into a snarky shark painted rock.
 It would also have made a cute slice of pizza.

-Craft stores or big online stores also sell specific smooth stones for crafts.
-These stones are usually on the smaller side, but they’re good for finding specific colors or types of rock.
+- Dollar and Discount Stores.
+Many of these stores carry small bags of stones in their craft sections.
 Beware of rocks with a wax coating though, because your paint won’t stick.
-You’d have to spend time removing the coating before you can paint.
+You’d have to spend time removing the coating by baking or boiling your stones before you can paint.

 How to Make Rocks from Cement

 Yes, you can make your own rocks to paint!

 - Make Artificial Stones.
 It’s as easy as a mix and a silicone rock mold.
 The biggest upside to making your own rocks is that you are in control of the size and shape of the finished stones.